Categories: EuropeItaly

 9. Monteriggioni

 The tiny hamlet of Monteriggioni, near Siena, is uniquely fun to say, but that’s not all.
 It may be tiny, but this ancient Tuscan village packs a punch.
 The entire place is hidden inside a fortified citadel, whose walls and 14 towers conceal its existence entirely.
 Nowadays only a few of the buildings are lived in.
-The rest of the village is given up to an interesting museum housing Renaissance armour and artifacts, along with a few shops and restaurants.
+The rest of the village is given up to an interesting museum housing Renaissance armour and artefacts, along with a few shops and restaurants.
 The medieval festival held here in the first two weeks of July is a wonderful time to take your villa holiday in Tuscany.

 If you’re feeling inspired to explore this historic and famously beautiful region of Italy, there’s surely no better way to soak up the atmosphere than from your own villa to rent in Tuscany with Oliver’s Travels.
-We’ve got a rundown of the best swimming pools, and the best family friendly villas in Tuscany to help you to get the most out of your holiday.
+We’ve got a rundown of the best swimming pools, and the best family-friendly villas in Tuscany to help you to get the most out of your holiday.

 Recent Posts